Wherever possible, departments are encouraged to use a procurement card to handle small volume purchases.

 Step 5 Notify Cashiers at 6-3154, in advance, on the day of pick-up so that they may have the cash counted out and ready for you.

-Step 6 Pick up the check from Accounts Payable (1st Floor, Oregon Hall).
+Step 6 Pick up the check from Accounts Payable on the 2nd Floor, Thompson University Center (TUC).
 Take the check to Cashiers for cashing.

 The following format is recommended as a tool to maintaining a current record of the petty cash fund's financial status.